Orphaned & Injured Animals

 - Removing young from their nests can disrupt the reproductive cycle of the animal.

-- Wildlife carry diseases and parasites that can be transmitted to humans.
+- Wildlife carry diseases and parasites that can be transmitted to humans and pets.

 Before acting, ask: